 Michele D’Amour grew up in West Seattle and was a child prodigy on piano at the age of six.
-She also started singing from an early age, performing in her church choir.
-Michele also enjoyed writing from an early age and became a published poet in her late teens.
+She also started singing very early on, performing in her church choir.
+Michele enjoyed writing from an early age and became a published poet in her late teens.
 Later, Michele earned her chops singing with several different local bands and writing her own music, winning a Grand Prize in the John Lennon Songwriting Competition in 2017.

 Dave Delzotto, originally from Eugene, Oregon, began studying and playing drums in his teens.
 He is now a highly sought-after jazz and blues drummer known for his precision, subtlety, and top-notch funk chops.